Angelmikeal/infini-memes/README.md

 1. Access the Infini-Memes application through your web browser.

 2. As you land on the home page, the application will start loading and displaying comedic images from various subreddits.

-3. Enjoy a steady stream of humorous content, and click on any meme to view it in a larger format.

-4. Navigate back and forth using the intuitive user interface to explore a plethora of hilarious memes.
+3. Navigate back and forth using the intuitive user interface to explore a plethora of hilarious memes.

 ## Credits